-In assessing trading strategies involving those financial instruments, risk averse investors must take into account not only the expected value of the resulting payoffs, which can be obtained from the mean forecasts generated by the MEM, but also some suitable measures of the risks involved, which necessarily depend on other features of the conditional distribution.
-In this sense, we develop a comprehensive dynamic asset allocation framework to invest in VIX futures ETNs, which may avoid the losses associated to existing ETNs.
-Specifically, we first model the mean-reverting features of the VIX with a component MEM specification analogous to the GARCH model proposed by Engle and Lee (1999).
-As we will see, our slowly mean reverting, discrete time dynamic specification captures the main features of the VIX observed by Mencía and Sentana (2013).
+One particularly important situation where the entire conditional distribution matters arises in assessing trading strategies involving VIX ETNs.
+Intuitively, risk averse investors must take into account not only the expected value of the resulting payoffs, which can be obtained from the mean forecasts generated by the MEM, but also some suitable measures of the risks involved, which necessarily depend on features of the conditional distribution beyond its mean.
+In this context, we develop a comprehensive dynamic asset allocation framework to invest in precisely those financial instruments.

-Then, we augment this conditional mean model with a flexible functional form for the conditional distribution of the VIX given its past history in order to adequately capture the risks involved.
-In particular, we make use of a semi-nonparametric expansion of the Gamma density (Gamma SNP or GSNP for short).
+We begin by modelling the mean-reverting features of the VIX with a two component MEM specification analogous to the GARCH model proposed by Engle and Lee (1999).
+Then, we make use of a semi-nonparametric expansion of the Gamma density (Gamma SNP or GSNP for short).
 SNP expansions were introduced by Gallant and Nychka (1987) for nonparametric estimation purposes as a way to ensure by construction the positivity of the resulting density (see also Fenton and Gallant, 1996; Gallant and Tauchen, 1999).
 In our case, though, we follow León, Mencía, and Sentana (2009) in treating the SNP distribution parametrically as if it reflected the actual data generating process instead of an approximating kernel.
-Interestingly, we can show that the GSNP distribution not only adds flexibility to the Gamma distribution, but it also retains its analytical tractability.
-In particular, we obtain closed-form expressions for its moments and analyse its flexibility by studying the range of coefficients of variation, skewness and kurtosis that it can generate.
-We also compare the GSNP expansion with a direct Laguerre expansion, which only ensures the positivity of the resulting density with complex parametric restrictions (see e.g. Amengual, Fiorentini, and Sentana, 2013).
+Next, we specify a stochastic discount factor (SDF) with which we derive an equivalent risk-neutral measure that allows us to obtain closedform expressions for the prices of VIX futures ETNs.
+Using those three ingredients, we study asset allocation strategies in ETNs tracking the VIX futures short and mid-term indices.
+We compare our strategy with buy and hold positions on existing ETNs, some of which are already dynamic combinations of the VIX futures indices, as well as other strategies that have been previously proposed in the literature.
+Finally, we assess the sensitivity of our results to the evaluation criterion, and compare our model with two alternative approaches: (i) a reduced form model and (ii) the autoregressive Gamma process proposed by Gourieroux and Jasiak (2006).